Family & Food

 Where can I drop off or pick up fresh produce?

 We have sites available around Cass County for growers and eaters to connect throughout the growing season.
-Donation sites for our 2023 season will open in early June.
-Check back in spring for a list of locations.
-We're always looking for more partners- contact us if you'd like to help host a donation site!
+Donation sites for our 2024 season are coming soon!
+Check out our flier below to see our 2023 summer sites, or visit www.facebook.com/CassCountyLocalFood to stay up to date other food access activities through the winter.
+We're always looking for more partners- contact us if you'd like to help host a donation site for the 2024 season!

 Our local pantries can take direct donations anytime!
 Check out the list below for details on donating to your local pantry.